 Perspective Control Lenses

-Borrowing from large-format cameras with their ability to tilt and shift the lens in relation to the film place, perspective control lenses allow the SLR user to straighten lines in architectural images and otherwise manipulate perspective.
+Borrowing from large-format cameras with their ability to tilt and shift the lens in relation to the film place, perspective control lenses allow the SLR user to compensate for converging verticals in architectural images and otherwise manipulate perspective.
 Some have only the shift function while others also include tilting capability.
 These are definitely very specialized lenses, but if you need what they offer, there is no substitute.

 Again, we are talking a very specialized branch of photography, one that goes beyond the visible spectrum to form images.
 Most commonly used in forensic photography, UV lenses are specifically designed and corrected to allow the maximum amount of the UV spectrum to pass through to form an image.
 Nikon and Pentax were the two main producers of UV lenses in the mid-'60s to '70s, albeit in very limited numbers, making them rare and expensive to obtain.
 Such lenses can often give satisfactory to excellent results in standard visible light and infrared photography, as well, if you manage to get your hands on one ;-).